 You can also look out for giveaways by sponsors that can range from free mags painting to free skirt installation just by posting photos of your car or cracking a joke at the specific discussion thread.

-The oldest of the car clubs is the Manila Sports Car Club though, established in 1967, and runs the gamut if you like to go fast.
+The oldest of the car club is the Manila Sports Car Club, established in 1967, and runs the gamut if you like to go fast.

 Car clubs congregate during car shows or gatherings designed for that specific community.
-It’s here that you can discover what kinds of insurance companies are best based on other members’ experience.
+It’s here that you can discover what kinds of insurance companies are best based on other members’ experiences.

 You also get advice straight from people who own the car model you’ve been lusting after – if you don’t happen to own a car yet.
 Just check first if the car club admits people who do not own the model yet since most of them hold meet-ups that require bringing the members’ cars.